 The Interview Process

 Most businesses choose to interview candidates multiple times before offering anyone a job.
 The first interview is often conducted over the phone by the person managing the hiring process for this position.
-In larger companies, human resources often handles the phone screening interview.
+In larger companies, human resources departments often handle the phone screening interview.
 Candidates chosen to move forward are then interviewed in person or in a video call.
 Often, a panel interview is conducted in which the candidate is interviewed by multiple people who will work with them daily.

 Choosing the Best Candidate

 It's easy to get attached to one candidate during the hiring process, but ensuring that the right candidate is being chosen requires applying the same standards to all candidates who have made it this far in the hiring process.
 The first step is vetting the candidates' histories and checking their references.
 Next, it's important to consider what career path the candidate wants and how that lines up with what the company expects from someone holding this position.
 Think about how the candidate will fit into the larger culture of the company.
 Soft skills are just as important as concrete skills in most jobs.
+Hiring for small-business owners is often a balance of the soft and concrete skills so that employees bring as much value to the company as possible.

 Sending an Offer Letter and Welcoming New Staff

 A small business that has spent money and time on the hiring process will want to make sure that its investment pays off.
 One reason why it's important to have a hiring timeline and share that with candidates is that candidates are often applying and interviewing with multiple businesses, but if they know when your offer might come, they may be willing to hold out for your position rather than taking a job with another business.
 A job offer letter sent to the chosen candidate should be absolutely clear about the job title, start date, employment status (full-time, part-time, or contract), office address, name of the position's immediate supervisor, and duties and responsibilities.
 There also should be a deadline for the candidate's response, as the company will need to move on if the first candidate doesn't respond or rejects the offer.
 Companies also need to make an onboarding plan for the new employee's first weeks.
-There are few things more miserable than spending the first days at a new job floundering because the company wasn't prepared to get the new employee started in their position.
+There are few things more miserable than spending the first days at a new job floundering because the business wasn't prepared to get the new employee started in their position.

 Incentives and Benefits